Jason Sebastian, Ph.D.

 B.S.
 Ceramic Engineering with Highest Honors, and B.A.
 Philosophy Summa Cum Laude, University of Illinois at Urbana-Champaign, 1996

-Jason T. Sebastian, Ph.D. is a specialist in the fields of nanostructural materials characterization and computational materials design.
-Since joining QuesTek in 2006, his work has focused on: the development of high strength steels for structural and power transmission applications; non-toxic, high-strength/low-friction Cu-based alloys to replace Pb-containing bronzes; a low-cost, castable titanium alloy; a highly-processable Ni-based superalloy; advanced soft magnetic alloys; and other computationally-designed alloys.
+Jason T. Sebastian, Ph.D. is QuesTek’s President focusing on overall company growth and management, and on the entire spectrum of commercial- and government-sponsored alloy modeling, development, and deployment activities.
+He is a specialist in the fields of alloy development and commercialization, computational materials design, and nanostructural materials characterization.
+Since joining QuesTek in 2006, his work has focused on: the development of high strength steels for structural and power transmission applications; precipitation-strengthened cobalt-based alloys; alloys for additive manufacturing; non-toxic, high-strength/low-friction copper-based alloys to replace lead-containing bronzes; a low-cost, castable titanium alloy; a highly-processable nickel-based superalloy; advanced soft magnetic alloys; and other computationally-designed alloys.

-Honors, Awards and Patents
+Honors, Awards and Patents (selected)

 Publications and Presentations

 - “Integrated Computational Materials Engineering Development of High-Strength Molybdenum Alloys with Improved Ductility,” presentation at AeroMat 2015 Conference, Long Beach, CA, May 2015.